-Gordon provides pre-litigation advice, such as for producers seeking approval for end-of-waste status and for parties to leasehold agreements (advising for instance whether a break notice or notice of termination has been validly served).
+Gordon provides pre-litigation advice, such as for producers seeking approval for end-ofwaste status and for parties to leasehold agreements (advising for instance whether a break notice or notice of termination has been validly served).
 He has experience in contractual and also in trespass / boundary disputes, which he uses in appropriate cases.
 He has presented numerous claims under the group litigation principles used in the civil courts (he currently provides claimant representation in the VW emissions proceedings).

-Many claims in which Gordon is involved concern issues relevant to pollution.
-He has an extensive track record of private, public and statutory nuisance proceedings, litigating the following issues, many of which are recurrent topics:
+Many claims in which Gordon is involved concern the effects of pollution (whether property damage claims or 'sensible' injuries such as those caused by odour, noise, etc.), and their value can exceed £1m.
+He has an extensive track record of private, public and statutory nuisance proceedings, litigating the following (and other) issues, many of which are recurrent topics:

-- Compensation levels in cases of amenity damage - Compensation where remediation is required - Compensation in 'stigma' cases oil, kerosene and other spills - The corporate veil: when can it be drawn aside? - Discovery of documents said to support complaints of nuisance - The existence of alleged easements to pollute (noise and odour) - Evidence corroborating complaints of nuisance: its legitimate extent - Flooding, including 'the common enemy' (Gordon's Court of Appeal case on the 'common enemy' as a defence to flooding remaining the lead authority on the topic); he is familiar with the initial expert evidence required to establish causation - Group Litigation and Group Litigation Orders - Leases: can a break clauses be activated where there is an issue as to pollution? - Leases: is the change in an energy subsidy a frustrating event? - Injunctive relief: when should it be granted? - Injunctive relief: is compensation an adequate alternative? - Injunctive relief: a simple order of abatement, or should works be required? - Interim injunctive relief - Why make a claim in negligence if there is a claim in nuisance? - Pre-action disclosure - Prescription has the right to pollute been established? - Public nuisance as a means of defeating a right to prescription - 'Reasonable user' as a defence in nuisance - Statutory nuisance and 'best practicable means' - Strict liability for fire, spills and other dangerous activities - Threshold considerations: is there a nuisance at all? - costs budgeting and liability for adverse costs noise from car works, garages, racing tracks, schools, dogs, kennels, construction works, parties, festivals and pubs • odours, smoke and dust from food plants, biomass units, composting plants, potato washing units, sewage treatment plants, foundries, renderers and other works.
+- Compensation levels in cases of amenity damage - Compensation where remediation is required - Compensation in 'stigma' cases oil, kerosene and other spills - The corporate veil: when can it be drawn aside? - Discovery of documents said to support complaints of nuisance - The existence of alleged easements to pollute (noise and odour) - Evidence corroborating complaints of nuisance: its legitimate extent - Flooding, including 'the common enemy' (Gordon's Court of Appeal case on the 'common enemy' as a defence to flooding remaining the lead authority on the topic); he is familiar with the initial expert evidence required to establish causation - Group Litigation and Group Litigation Orders - Leases: can a break clause be activated where there is an issue as to pollution? - Leases: is the change in an energy subsidy a frustrating event? - Injunctive relief: when should it be granted? - Injunctive relief: is compensation an adequate alternative? - Injunctive relief: a simple order of abatement, or should works be required? - Interim injunctive relief - Why make a claim in negligence if there is a claim in nuisance? - Pre-action disclosure - Prescription has the right to pollute been established? - Public nuisance as a means of defeating a right to prescription - 'Reasonable user' as a defence in nuisance - Statutory nuisance and 'best practicable means' - Strict liability for fire, spills and other dangerous activities - Threshold considerations: is there a nuisance at all? - costs budgeting and liability for adverse costs